Spiraling light: from donut modes to a Magnus effect analogy: Calculation

 For comparison, we consider two different shapes of incident beams, Gaussian (G) and `angular tophat' ($\Pi$), where the latter approximates the output of a uniformly illuminated focusing lens.
 The field for these two beams can be written as

 with amplitudes $\mathcal{E}_0^\text{(G)},\mathcal{E}_0^{(\Pi)}>0$.
 The Gaussian is only an approximate solution of the wave equation because the wings are not strictly zero for $\theta>\pi$.
 In the paraxial limit its angular width $w_\theta$ relates to the minimum spatial waist $w_0$ ($1/e^2$ radius of intensity) as $w_\theta w_0=\lambda/\pi$.
 For the angular tophat, $\Pi(\theta/2r_\theta)$ is the rectangular function with angular half width $r_\theta$ and unit amplitude.
 Its spatial profile near the focus is the familiar Airy disk pattern.
 Note that neither propagation phases nor the Gouy phase are visible here, as the above expressions are in angular coordinates.
+Also note that neither of these incident beams carries OAM along the optical axis.

-The polarization unit vector $\mathbf{u}_x(\Omega)$ must be transverse to $\mathbf{u}_\Omega$; here it is obtained by co-rotating $\mathbf{x}$ when rotating $\mathbf{z}\rightarrow\mathbf{u}_\Omega$, i.e.\ rotating by $\theta$ around an axis $\mathbf{z}\times\mathbf{u}_\Omega$ \cite{richards_electromagnetic_1959,rodriguez-herrera_optical_2010},
+The polarization unit vector $\mathbf{\hat{u}}_x(\Omega)$ must be transverse to $\mathbf{\hat{u}}_\Omega$; here it is obtained by co-rotating $\mathbf{\hat{x}}$ when rotating $\mathbf{\hat{z}}\rightarrow\mathbf{\hat{u}}_\Omega$, i.e.\ rotating by $\theta$ around an axis $\mathbf{\hat{z}}\times\mathbf{\hat{u}}_\Omega$ \cite{richards_electromagnetic_1959,rodriguez-herrera_optical_2010},

 The total field is the sum of the incident and scattered waves,